avidbiscuit/ait-wiki/content/mechanics/tardis/star.md

 Nah mate, it's the TARDIS star get it right this is AIT duh.

 ## What does it do?
-When the [Engine Core](../../blocks/engine_core.md) has been placed down and has been **activated** the TARDIS Star will spawn far under the **TARDIS interior** and will spin infinitly.
+When the engine has been placed down the TARDIS Star will spawn far under the **TARDIS interior** and will spin infinitly.
 When **The TARDIS** is refueling the TARDIS Star's Rays begin pulsing. plus it's also really gigantic :3